MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-security-governance-and-compliance.md

 ---
-title: "Enterprise-Scale security, governance, and compliance for 'data management and analytics' in Azure"
+title: "Enterprise-Scale security, governance, and compliance for 'Enterprise Scale Analytics and AI' in Azure"
-description: Describe how this enterprise-scale scenario can improve security, governance, and compliance of 'data management and analytics'
+description: Describe how this enterprise-scale scenario can improve security, governance, and compliance of 'Enterprise Scale Analytics and AI'
 author: andrehass
 ms.author: anhass
 ms.date: 06/10/2021